 Through lectures, discussions, and films, this course will introduce you to the diverse field of psychology.
-Topics will include the history of psychology, research methods and ethics, neuroscience, sensation and perception, learning, memory, intelligence, personality, developmental, social, and abnormal psychology.
+Topics will include the history of psychology, research methods and ethics, neuroscience, sensation and perception, learning, memory, developmental, social, abnormal, emotion/health, and personality psychology.